-In sum, we are optimistic that longevity annuities can significantly increase expected lifetime well-being for middle- and upper-income retirees who have substantial financial assets at the time of retirement.
-An array of public policies, including policies aimed at consumers, employers and insurers, can help better support this nascent market.
+In sum, there is good reason to think that longevity annuities can significantly increase expected lifetime well-being for middle- and upper-income retirees who have substantial financial assets at the time of retirement.
+As we have discussed, policy reforms aimed at consumers, employers and insurers could provide better support for this nascent market.
 In particular, the combination of improved consumer awareness, reduced barriers to employer-based accounts, and better risk management strategies for insurers could go a long way toward turning longevity annuities into a mainstream product for retirees.